TCP-Lab/bioTEA/README.md

 3. **Optional** but strongly recommended: Make a Python virtual environment to use bioTEA in.
 You can search online for a way to do this in your OS.
 4. Install bioTEA with `pip`: `pip install biotea`.

+> **IMPORTANT**: Sometimes, critical bugs are fixed on the main branch but are yet to be released to PyPi.
+To get the development version of BioTEA, install it with `pip install 'biotea @ git+https://github.com/CMA-Lab/bioTEA.git#subdirectory=src/bioTea'`.
+If you run into problems, try and use this bleeding edge version, your issue might be fixed already.

 If installed correctly, `biotea info` should give some information on the tool.

 ## Usage